40creeper/EEPROM-based-RFID-system/README.md

     <p>The main objective of this project is to create a secure and user-friendly access control system that provides controlled access to a specific area.
 The system should be able to:</p>
     <ul>
         <li>Allow authorized users to unlock the door using their RFID cards.</li>
-        <li>Maintain a list of authorized users and their RFID card information.</li>
+        <li>Maintain a list of authorized users and their RFID card information in the EEPROM.</li>
         <li>Allow administrators to add or remove users through a web interface.</li>
         <li>Provide a secure login mechanism for administrators to manage the system.</li>
     </ul>